openstack/charm-guide/doc/source/project/procedures/charmhub-migration.rst

 All charms: migration to channels
 =================================

-Charmed OpenStack deployments must eventually migrate from legacy non-channel charms to charms that use a channel.
+All maintenance for stable charms occurs on the various explicitly-named channels (i.e. not based on the ``latest`` track).
+These are the channels that the charms must be migrated to.

 .. important::

+   In order to receive charm updates (e.g. bug fixes) it is highly recommended to migrate from legacy non-channel charms to charms that use a channel.

    See :doc:`../charm-delivery` for an overview of how OpenStack charms are distributed.